 If you have a gap in your pantry on the utensils front, nail your iso bake-off with these kitchen essentials.
-Shop cake and bread tins at Kmart, get yourself a Kitchenaid Mixer at Stevens, and for measuring cups and spoons, try Kmart.
-Pick up your flour at New World.
+Shop cake and bread tins at Farmers

 Not as easy as banana bread, to be sure, but arguably more satisfying: DIY sourdough.
 If you’ve missed the memo, artisanal bread has been popping up everywhere, and is a strong contender for 2020’s ‘hobby of the year’.
 First up, you’ll need a sourdough starter.
 To create it, you’ll need an airdry jar or container, flour and water.
-Shop these at Kmart, Farmers and Bed Bath & Table.
+Shop these at Stevens or Farmers.

 Once activated, all you need for your basic sourdough is flour and water.
 Feeling adventurous?
-Add in some seeds and nuts and spices or olives from New World.
+Add in some seeds and nuts from spices or olives from Countdown.

 For a slightly more simple bread adventure, enter the humble focaccia.
 Focaccia is super simple, fun to make and allows you to get artistic.
-Decorate your focaccia with your favourite toppings – from fresh herbs to tomatoes, onion and olive.
+Decorate your focaccia with your favourite toppings – from fresh herbs to tomatoes, onion and olives from Countdown.
 For the perfect bread making activity to do with the kids, it’s time to create edible art!

 From fettucine to ravioli, it’s so simple to make your own pasta at home.
 Feeling traditional?
-Use a metal pasta maker or set and forget with an electric pasta maker from JB Hi-Fi.
+Use a metal pasta maker from Stevens.

 5. Pizza bases